pivot-access-ltd/bma-offline-docs/src/how-to-work-with-tags-5928.md

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages"]
 Automatic tags are tags with a definition.
-The definition allows you to auto-apply tags to machines that match with an [XPath expression]( you created.
+The definition allows you to auto-apply tags to machines that match with an [XPath expression](#heading--xpath-expressions) you created.
 Setting up an automatic tag will help you recognise special hardware characteristics and settings.
 For instance, we can configure the gpu passthrough by creating an XPath expression that recognises a prospective GPU, as shown in the example below.

 In our REST API, a tag has 4 attributes namely, name, definition, kernel options, and comment.
 The example below shows you how to fill in the definition attribute to create an automatic tag.
-In this case, we are tagging all machines that has Intel VT-d enabled and have a Tesla v100 PCIe 16GB GPU:
+In this case, we are tagging all machines that have Intel VT-d enabled and have a Tesla v100 PCIe 16GB GPU:

 <a href="https://discourse.maas.io/uploads/default/original/2X/b/b40bc145f3129b257ba49bda53442f1b63c7b229.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/7/7be5f2bebbba9a09f70a7dea092d091ef45228e2.png"></a>

 When this tag is created, our REST API will try to match all machines with this definition and automatically apply the `gpgpu-tesla-v-100` tag to those machines.
-Everytime a new machine is discovered in your MAAS, if new machines match this definition, they will be automatically tagged as well.
+Every time a new machine is discovered in your MAAS, if new machines match this definition, they will be automatically tagged as well.

 <a href="#heading--xpath-expressions"><h2 id="heading--xpath-expressions">About XPath expressions</h2></a>

-MAAS automatic tags accept XPath expressions in the definition attribute of the REST API.
-XPath expressions address part of the XML document; they are used to locate elements or attributes of the XML document for use in configuring automatic tags.
-For example, can use the lshw reference to see hardware configuration details of the machine and use that as the XPath element to create an XPath expression.
+MAAS automatic tags accept XPath expressions in the definition attribute of the tag.
+XPath expressions are evaluated against `lshw`'s XML output; they are used to locate elements or attributes of the XML document for use in configuring automatic tags.
+You can use the lshw output in the hardware configuration details of a machine in MAAS and use that to create an XPath expression.

 <a href="#heading--xpath-hardware-config-info"><h3 id="heading--xpath-hardware-config-info">Hardware configuration information</h3></a>